A slow-loading website is not preferred by anyone. If your site takes more than 2 seconds to load, people leave your site immediately.

 According to Google, your website should load in two seconds or less.
 Any longer and visitors start to lose interest.

 When it comes to your site performance enhancement, WordPress object caching can help you the most.
-Configuring object caching properly on your site, you can make your site super responsive to your visitors.
+By configuring object caching properly on your site, you can make your site super responsive to your visitors.

 Object caching involves storing database queries and, when enabled on your WordPress site, it can help speed up PHP execution times, reduce the load on your database, and deliver content to your visitors faster.